 Looking for a spa retreat?
 Head for the spa town of Daylesford about a 1hr 30min out of Melbourne.
 Historically known for its natural spring mineral spas, this is the place to go for a weekend out of Melbourne made for relaxation.
 While in Daylesford you will also eat well, find lots of local art and great boutique shopping in the area.

 Circle through nearby Mount Macedon if you want to do some bushwalking, visit Hanging Rock (immortalized in the novel and subsequent movie Picnic at Hanging Rock) and explore open gardens such as that of Forest Glade and Tieve Tara.

 Hit the winter slopes of Mount Buller

-Snow bunnies are advised to head for Mount Buller for a winter weekend away.
-It’s about 3hr 30min drive from Melbourne to Mount Buller Alpine Village (add time for obligatory Bonnie Doon stop).
-We have stayed both at the bottom of the mountain (in the town of Merrijig), making day trips up to the snowfields to save money, and stayed in ski-in, ski-out accommodation at the top.
+Snow bunnies are advised to head for Mount Buller for a winter weekend trip from Melbourne.
+It’s about 3hr 30min drive from the city to Mount Buller Alpine Village (add time for obligatory Bonnie Doon stop).
+We have stayed at the bottom of the mountain (in the town of Merrijig), making day trips up to the snowfields to save money.
+We’ve also opted to stay in ski-in, ski-out accommodation at the top.
 It’s all down to your budget and availability.
 Either way, you’re going to need to hire chains for your car and know how to put them on if required.
 Check the Mount Buller website for lift pass pricing and conditions.